CredibilityLab/groundhog/README.md

 CRAN contains the officially released versions of groundhog.
 Here on github is the in-development version.

 The in-development version may undergo backwards incompatible changes, and probably includes many (instead of few) typos and silly bugs.
-Once it seems to be ready, it will be sent to CRAN and become v2.0.0.
-Aiming for July 2022.

 To use this in-development version:
 `remotes::install_github('CredibilityLab/groundhog')`